 - Fortress Value Acquisition Corp., a SPAC sponsored by Fortress Investment Group, in its $345 million initial public offering.

 - Fortress Investment Group LLC in the $345 million initial public offering of Mosaic Acquisition Corp., a SPAC co-sponsored by Fortress.

-- Citi, as administrative agent, and Citi and another financial institution, as joint lead arrangers and joint bookrunners, in up to $21.8 billion bridge and term loan facilities and a $5 billion revolving working capital facility to support the pending $57 billion acquisition by Occidental Petroleum Corporation (OXY) of Anadarko Petroleum Corporation.
+- Citi, as administrative agent, and Citi and another financial institution, as joint lead arrangers and joint bookrunners, in $21.8 billion bridge and term loan facilities and a $5 billion revolving working capital facility to support the $55 billion acquisition by Occidental Petroleum Corporation (OXY) of Anadarko Petroleum Corporation.